MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

     When the app is added, a dialog appears to select the scope.

-1. Search and select from the list of shared scopes.
+1. Select from the list of suggested scopes or search and select the required shared scope.
 The app opens in the respective scope.

     :::image type="content" source="../../assets/images/compose-extensions/other-scope.png" alt-text="Screenshot of the scope selection dialog with the search option to select from the list of shared scopes.":::